10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 I also like the webcam protection feature, which stops unauthorized access to your webcam.
 It worked pretty well in my tests — making it a reliable choice for individuals worried about cybercriminals spying on them.

-Norton provides excellent value across all of its packages.
+Norton provides excellent value across all of its packages, it’s compliant with GDPR, undergoes an annual SOC 2 audit, and is compatible with most operating systems (it even worked on my colleague’s Chromebook despite not being officially supported).
 Priced at $29.99 / year*, its entry-level AntiVirus Plus plan doesn’t come with a lot of features, but it still has real-time malware protection, a firewall, a password manager, and 2 GB secure cloud storage.
 Norton 360 Standard is also a pretty good deal — it adds unlimited VPN access and dark web monitoring and covers 3 devices for $39.99 / year*.

 Norton 360 Deluxe is the best-value package for most users — for $49.99 / year*, you get more licenses (up to 5), more storage space (up to 50 GB), and access to some of the best parental controls on the market.
+While it’s a bit more expensive than some competitors, I think it’s good value when you consider the number of features you get.
 Starting at $99.99 / year*, Norton 360 with LifeLock Select also adds identity theft protection and credit monitoring via Norton’s sister company, LifeLock — but these advanced plans are only available for US customers.

 Save 58% on Norton 360 Deluxe!